fardinafdideh/EEG-Alpha-Band-Power-Topographies-of-Educated-Subjects-while-Solving-an-IQ-Tes/README.md

 ![](ppt/topo.png)

 # How to cite
-* F. Afdideh, et al., “Gender Differences in EEG Alpha Band Power Topographies of Educated Subjects while Solving an IQ Test: A Case Study”, to be published.
+* F. Afdideh, et al., “EEG Alpha Band Power Topographies of Educated Subjects while Solving an IQ Test: A Case Study”, to be published.